How to Apply for Aid

 - Be a United States citizen, permanent resident, or other eligible non-citizen of the United States.

-- Apply and be accepted for admission into an approved degree-seeking program or teacher-certification program.
+- Apply and be accepted for admission into an approved degree or teacher-certification program.

 - Be making satisfactory academic progress toward the completion of his or her course of study according to the financial aid Standards of Academic Progress.

-- Not be in default on any federal student loans or PLUS loans.
+- Not be in default on any federal student or parent loans.

 - Not owe a refund on any federal or state education grants.